BluNite/moment_planner/readMe.md

-# Third Party API's: Day PlannerApp
+# Third Party API's: Day Planner App

 a simple calendar app to keep time with Moment.js date, and time library, dynamically updated HTML and CSS powered by jQuery.